exaring/go-style-guide/style.md

 ### Import Group Ordering

-There should be two import groups:
+There should be three import groups:

 - Standard library
 - Everything else
+- Local package

-This is the grouping applied by goimports by default.
+This grouping can be applied by `goimports` with the `-local` flag.

+Any [gopls](https://github.com/golang/tools/blob/master/gopls/doc/settings.md#local-string)-based IDE and [goland](https://www.jetbrains.com/help/idea/code-style-go.html#imports) can be configured to support this.

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>